coderefinery/manuals/outreach.rst

 This is the chapter that puts everything above together, before it goes off into details of the implementation next.

 1. Understand what we want.
+Until a goal is clear, it is hard to justify the effort (and also, I guess ask for others help do it).
 (CR: we could say "better science" but it can also mean things like "attend workshops" or "ensure funding for the project")

+   * More registrations?
+   * More followers?
+   * More views of videos?
+   * More funding?
+   * More exercise leaders?

 2. List the buyer personas relevant to us.
 (See chapter 3 for the list)
 3. Create a persona around each of these buyers.
 (CR: see chapter 3 above for the details).